 Graduate Record Examination (GRE)

-- Applicants must provide scores for the general test portion of the GRE, unless: (i) the applicant already has a graduate degree from a U.S. university, or (ii) permission is given to substitute scores from the Medical College Aptitude Test (MCAT).
+- Applicants must provide scores for the general test portion of the GRE, unless: (i) Waivers may be granted, at the program's discretion, if the applicant already holds an advanced degree, such as a Masters or MD, from an accredited US or Foreign Institution, or (ii) permission is given to substitute scores from the Medical College Aptitude Test (MCAT).

 - Scores must be received directly from the Educational Testing Service and therefore must be less than 5 years old.